 Many universities use The Common Application for their admissions process, which makes it easier for students to apply to more than one school.
-Over the past few years, the Coalition application has also gained a following with many colleges.
-All About Writing’s August 2018 blog post will feature more information on the Coalition application essays.
+Over the past few years, the Coalition for College application has also gained a following with many colleges.
+All About Writing’s September 2018 blog post will feature more information on the Coalition for College application essays.
 Colleges that do not participate in The Common Application usually have similar college application essay prompts of their own, and many schools have additional, or supplemental prompts, in addition to the main prompts below.

 2018-2019 The Common Application Essay Prompts

 Word of advice for college application essay prompt selection: It can make a college admissions essay more memorable and noticeable if the applicant “takes a risk” and chooses one of the less frequently chosen prompts (see percentages below).
 However, always feel comfortable and confident when choosing a prompt.

 - Some students have a background, identity, interest or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.
 (3rd most popular prompt in 2017-2018, with 21.4% of applicants choosing it)

 - The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.How did it affect you, and what did you learn from the experience?